BWG Transit: Fares

 BWG Transit uses a flat $3 cash fare for adults, while children under 5 ride for free.
 Riders can also purchase a reloadable electronic fare card, easyPASS, for $2. easyPASS fares are $1, with children under the age of 5 riding for free.
 The system uses 90-minute transfers, which are available as a paper slip for riders who pay the cash fare, or which are stored on the easyPASS card for easyPASS riders.

 Routes

-BWG Transit currently has two routes, the 1 Crosstown and 2 Around-Town.
-Route 2 Around-Town is further broken down into routes 2A (clockwise) and 2B (counter-clockwise), which run along roughly the same path in opposing fashion.
-Route 2B (Around-Town: Counter-clockwise) does not operate on Saturdays, and the entire system does not operate on Sundays.
-All other routes operate a Monday–Friday schedule, with a reduced Saturday schedule.
+BWG Transit previously featured two routes until 2025, the 1 Crosstown and 2 Around-Town, which were both operated under contract by Switzer-Carty Transportation.
+Route 2 Around-Town was further broken down into routes 2A (clockwise) and 2B (counter-clockwise), which ran along roughly the same path in an opposing fashion.
+Route 2B (Around-Town: Counter-clockwise) did not operate on Saturdays, and the fixed-route system did not operate on Sundays.
+All other routes operated on a Monday–Friday schedule, with a reduced Saturday schedule.